Blake Shelton Unseats the Rock As People’s Sexiest Man Alive

 Is Dwayne Johnson any less sexy in 2017 than he was in 2016?
 We have our doubts.
 And yet, every year there comes a time when People must tell the world who our new “sexiest man alive” is.

-Is he one of Hollywood’s four notable hunky Chrises (Hemsworth, Evans, Pine or Pratt)?
+Is he one of Hollywood’s four notable hunky Chrises (Hemsworth, Evans, Pine, or Pratt)?
 A character from the very sexy Tulip Fever?
 Or maybe the magazine would return yet again to one of the aging four stars named twice before: Brad Pitt, Johnny Depp, George Clooney, or Richard Gere?
 Nope.
 It’s country singer Blake Shelton.

 Shelton is the second The Voice judge to hold the title — Adam Levine graced the cover in 2013 — and also the second musician ever to hold the honor (again, second to the Maroon 5 front man).
 Maybe The Voice should get a new tagline: Watch for the undiscovered talent, stay for the certified beefcake.